feathersjs-ecosystem/feathers-vuex/notes.md

 }
 ```

-A requirement is put on the `/todos` service to populate the `user` in the response.
+Suppose a requirement is put on the `/todos` service to populate the `user` in the response.
 (As a super handy side note, this task is pretty easy when using [Matt Chaffe's](https://github.com/mattchewone) magical, efficient [feathers-shallow-populate hook](https://www.npmjs.com/package/feathers-shallow-populate))  So now the todo response looks like this:

 ```js
 {